Coelecanth/Project1-final/ReadMe.md

 ## Results-Speed and Resposiveness
-    The speed and rendering for the site were tested with Lighthouse and Gtmetrics tools
+    The speed and rendering for the site were tested with Lighthouse and Gtmetrix tools

-### Outcome
+#### Lighthouse testing
     Initally there was some downloading time issues observed which were corrected by converting all the images to avif and resizing the pixel to approx pixels per image (where possible)

-    But post this the tools were still showing excessive rendering time of the images This was discovered to be a consequence of the use of bootstrap and and the number of images and pixel size See Testing Issues for more information on this.
+    Post file conversersion the tool wwas still showing excessive rendering time of the images This was discovered to be a consequence of the use of bootstrap fluid parameter and and the number of images and pixel size
+    See Testing Issues for more information on this.

     Overall performance achieved was 80% or better in lighthousem, but could potentially be improved upon.